RumbleTalk/moodle-block_rumbletalk_chat/readme.txt

 = I see "This chat-room is for private users only" what can I do? =

-This message indicates that the chat accepts only "WordPress users", meaning users that are already logged in to your WordPress site.
+This message indicates that the chat accepts only "Moodle users", meaning users that are already logged in to your Moodle site.
 1) If you do not want that, uncheck the "members" checkbox in your plugin.
 2) If the members checkbox is checked and you actually need only members to login to your chat, you will need to check the GUEST login option in the chat settings.
 This does not mean guests will be able to log in, but it will activate a background module that is needed for the Auto-login option.